Billy-Spearman-WCCI/RaceCarExtension/README.md

   have `final MyEntityRepository myEntityRepo; public MyRestController(final @Autowired MyEntityRepository repo){this.myEntityRepo = repo;}`. https://www.youtube.com/watch?v=aX-bgylmprA.
 * Controllers
+    * Non-dynamic files (e.g. an index.html or a stylesheet) don't need an explicit controller ... instead just place them in `/src/main/resources/static` (or subdirectories thereof).
+      So `/src/main/resources/static/images/smiley.jpg` would be delivered to `http://localhost:8080/images/smiley.jpg` without any coding.
     * `@Controller` -- An annotation for linking endpoints (e.g. `/fancyHello`) to templated web pages (e.g, in `src/main/resources/templates`).
 The templates are using a library called Thymeleaf and has special tags like `th:each` which can iterate lists, etc.